 (D) Was not aware, knowing, perceiving or cognizant of the essential characteristics of the act due to the perpetrator’s fraudulent representation that the sexual penetration served a professional purpose when it served no professional purpose.

-5. Where a person submits under the belief that the person committing the act is the victim’s spouse, and this belief is induced by any artifice, pretense or concealment practiced by the accused, with the intent to induce the belief
+5. Where a person submits under the belief that the person committing the act is someone known to the victim other than the accused, and this belief is induced by any artifice, pretense or concealment practiced by the accused, with the intent to induce the belief.

 California law also states that “any sexual penetration, however slight, is sufficient to complete the crime” (Code 263) and defines both marital rape (Code 262) and “statutory rape” (Code 261.5).